Privacy Policy

 - Account and identity data after account closure: 30 days, after which it is permanently deleted.
 During those 30 days you may request reactivation.

-- Other personal information you provide outside the systems above: retained for as long as necessary to fulfill the purposes outlined in this Policy or as required by law, after which it is deleted or anonymized.
+- Other personal information you provide outside the systems above: as long as necessary to fulfill the purposes outlined in this Policy or as required by law, after which it is deleted or anonymized.

 How We Use Your Information